 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Acer Nitro XV282K KV has great response times at 60Hz.
+The Acer XV282K KV has great response times at 60Hz.
 There's more overshoot than at its max refresh rate so you might notice a bit more ghosting with fast-moving objects if you game at 60Hz.
 Once again, the 'Off' and 'Normal' Over Drive settings are so similar and they're better than 'Extreme', so we still suggest using 'Normal'.
+If you're looking for a similar monitor with a better response time at 60Hz, check out the Gigabyte AORUS FI32U.

-The Acer Nitro XV282K KV has a flicker-free backlight, which helps reduce eye strain.
+The Acer XV282K KV has a flicker-free backlight, which helps reduce eye strain.

 Also, the monitor's HDMI 2.1 inputs are advertised to work with the Xbox Series X and PS5.
 Although we don't normally test for console compatibility like TVs, we checked to see if it properly supports each console up to 4k @ 120Hz.
 It didn't have many issues except that on the PS5, it only reached chroma 4:2:0 when the PS5 supports 4:2:2.
 We expect this is the same issue as the RX 6800 graphics cards, but we don't know for sure.
 Also, some games like Call of Duty or Astro's Playroom only did 4k @ 60Hz from the PS5.
 You can see the photos of the menus on each console here: PS5 and Xbox Series X.

-The input lag of the Acer Nitro XV282K KV is very low.
-It increases a bit at 60Hz, but it shouldn't be noticeable.
+The input lag of the Acer XV282K KV is very low.
+It's a bit worse than the LG 27GP950-B when gaming at 60Hz, but it shouldn't be noticeable.
 We measured the BFI input lag with the setting on 'Extreme', and by setting it to 'Normal' we got a lower measurement of 4.4ms.
 We didn't measure HDR input lag because our tool is limited to HDMI 2.0, so we wouldn't be able to measure the input lag at its max refresh rate.
 However, we don't expect the input lag to increase in HDR.

-The Acer Nitro XV282K KV has a large 28 inch screen with a 4k resolution.
+The Acer XV282K KV has a large 28 inch screen with a 4k resolution.
 These help deliver an immersive viewing experience with clear and crisp images.
+If you're looking for something with a larger screen, check out the Gigabyte AORUS FI32U instead.

-The Acer Nitro XV282K KV has a few extra features, including:
+The Acer XV282K KV has a few extra features, including:

 Keep in mind that some tests, such as gray uniformity, may vary between individual units.
 Our unit was manufactured in March 2021, and you can see the label here.

-The Acer Nitro XV282K KV is an excellent gaming monitor and the first 4k model with HDMI 2.1 inputs that we've tested.
+The Acer XV282K KV is an excellent gaming monitor and one of the few monitors with HDMI 2.1 currently available.
+It's a bit better than the Gigabyte M28U, which is another HDMI 2.1 monitor.
 This is great if you have a PS5 or Xbox Series X and want to reach a 120Hz refresh rate.
 The monitor is excellent for gaming, thanks to its quick response times and VRR support.
 It's on the costly side, so if you don't need the high refresh rate there are cheaper 4k monitors.

 The Acer Nitro XV282K KVbmiipruzx and the Gigabyte M27Q are excellent gaming monitors, but they have a few differences.
 The Acer is a 4k monitor with a 144Hz max refresh rate, while the Gigabyte is 1440p and has a higher 170Hz refresh rate.
 The Acer has significantly better ergonomics as you can swivel it and use it in portrait mode.
 On the other hand, the Gigabyte gets brighter, making it a better choice for well-lit rooms, and its response time at 60Hz is quicker, so motion looks smoother.